 5. On the last step, the ball comes down from the backswing and is RELEASED when it is near your left ankle.
 The left foot should have a nice slide as you release the ball.
-Keep that left arm out to the side, and the right foot should be straight in back of you or out SLIGHTLY to the left side also to assist in your balance.
+Keep that left arm out to the side, and the right foot should be in back of you or out ONLY SLIGHTLY to the left side also to assist in your balance.

-When your timing feels comfortable, try these steps and arm motions with the real ball aiming for the second arrow as a starting point.
-The idea is to get a STRIKE (getting down all ten pins on the first try).
-The right handed bowler need to get the ball into the 1-3 area of the pins (the 1-2 area for the lefty or left handed bowler).
+When your timing feels comfortable, try these steps and arm motions using the real ball aiming for the second arrow (from the right counting to the left, and opposite for the lefty).
+Remember, this is only a starting point.
+Now insert your FINGERS into the ball first, and the thumb last.
+The idea is to get a STRIKE (getting down all ten pins) on the first try.
+The right handed bowler needs to get the ball into the 1-3 area of the pins (the 1-2 area for the lefty or left handed bowler).
+This is called the "Pocket".
 The picture below shows how the pins are numbered on the pin deck.